gargajiya/Assignment--Portfolio/README.md

-# Abdullahi Yahaya — Portfolio
+# Abdullahi Yahaya — Portfolio -ASSIGNMENT

-A single-file, terminal-styled personal portfolio site — no build step, no framework, just HTML/CSS/JS — designed to be trivial to containerize and ship.
+Personal, terminal-styled personal portfolio site — no build step, no framework, just HTML/CSS/JS — designed to be trivial to containerize and ship.

 **Live sections:** About · Experience · Education · Projects · Skills · Contact